arslanbashir001/ArDraw_Trace_and_Sketch/README.md

 - 📷 **Capture images** using camera and trace them
 - 📐 **Resize, move, and rotate** images freely
 - 🔍 **Adjust image opacity** for better tracing visibility
-- ✅ **Supports sketching directly on device or with real paper via AR**

 ---